checkinnuggets/MongoTool/README.md

 You know when you write pages of technical justification to demonstrate why MongoDB is the right choice, then you get to use it, but then you can't get a $99 MongoChef license.
 That.

-RoboMongo is great doesn't seem to support WiredTiger.
+RoboMongo is great but doesn't seem to support WiredTiger.

 I knocked this up in about an hour as a proof of concept to prove it is as easy as I thought it would be - at least to implement the very simple subset of features that I require.